123 .first_steps

 rizin tip: rz-bin is one of the handy tools that comes with rizin.
 It can be used to extract information (imports, symbols, libraries, etc.) about binary executables.
 As always, check the help (rz-bin -h)!

-So, its a dynamically linked, stripped, 64bit Linux executable - nothing fancy here.
+So, it’s a dynamically linked, stripped, 64bit Linux executable - nothing fancy here.
 Let’s try to run it:

 [0x00 avatao]$ ./reverse4